ryanozx/tp/docs/team/ivyy-poison.md

   * Justification: This feature, while not directly functional or command-related, serves as the backbone of a key feature of HRMate, which is the ability to keep track of employees' leave applications.
 This feature is also essential for the implementation of the various Leaves commands.
-  * Notable contributions:
-    * Leave class - This class represents a leave application, and contains information such as the employee's name, the start and end dates of the leave, the status of the leave application, and a description and title containing the reason for the leave.
-    * LeavesBook class - This class represents the collection of leave applications, to be displayed to the user.
-The list enforces a uniqueness constraint, ensuring that there are no duplicate leave applications in the list.
-It also provides an API for the addition, deletion and modification of leave applications in the list, which is used by the Leaves commands.
-    * LeavesBookStorage class - This class handles the reading and writing of leave applications into a json file stored in the /data folder.
-A serializer and deserializer is used to convert the data into a json format, and vice versa.
-The serializer also checks for invalid data, such as the case whereby an employee's name tied to a leave application cannot be found in the address book.
-      This enforces a level of data integrity, and prevents the addition of invalid data into the json file.
-    * Integrated the Leave functionality into HRMate by extending the StorageManager and ModelManager functionalities to include the LeavesBookStorage and LeavesBook classes.
   * Pull Request: [[PR#62]](https://github.com/AY2324S1-CS2103T-W11-1/tp/pull/62) [[PR#64]](https://github.com/AY2324S1-CS2103T-W11-1/tp/pull/64)

 * **Code coverage**